jnozzi/cocoadev.com/markdown/ShadowKiller.md

 ----

-The only shadow I really want to go is that behind my General/NSStatusItem. :}
+The only shadow I really want to go is that behind my NSStatusItem. :}